Dutchy365/BlogBytes/content/blog/20250324-PowerfulDevsHackTogether.md

 * 40% Alignment with chosen hackathon category

+🎉
-🎉**After three weeks of waiting, we received the exciting news that our submission is one of the winners!
-We won in the 'Best in Integrations' category.**🎉
+**We received the exciting news that our submission is one of the winners!
+We won in the 'Best in Integrations' category.**
+🎉

 This blog outlines our submission, and even better, there’s a public GitHub repository with the solution, allowing everyone to take advantage of it!